-When a person's abdominal muscles develop a weak spot or a possible defect, an umbilical hernia can occur.
+When a person's abdominal muscles develop a weak spot or a possible defect, an umbilical hernia can occur 1.
 The contents of the hernia are contained within the hernia sac, which protrudes through your umbilicus, or your belly button.
 Your belly button is a common place for a hernia because it is one of the weakest parts of your abdomen.
 Symptoms can include moderate to extreme discomfort and a noticeable bulge, which will continue to enlarge when you stand or cough, and usually tends to disappear when you lie down.

 Immediately following the surgery, you go to a recovery room where medical staff can monitor you for complications, including infection, blood loss, or an allergic reaction to the anesthesia.
 Provided there are no complications, you usually can go home within a few hours.
 You cannot drive yourself home, so someone will need to take you.

 You should remain on bed rest for a day or two after the surgery, doing minimal activity.
-You can do basic activities, such as going to the bathroom, dressing yourself and eating, but you should avoid moving unnecessarily until your incision has begun to heel.
+You can do basic activities, such as going to the bathroom, dressing yourself and eating, but you should avoid moving unnecessarily until your incision has begun to heal.
 You may experience some pain during this time, especially at the incision site, and you can take prescription painkillers or NSAIDs (nonsteroidal over-the-counter anti-inflammatory medications) as your doctor prescribes or recommends, until the pain subsides.

 Caring for the Incision